 I vaguely remember signing a consent form soon after birth for this.
 It turns out that although the hospital was in-network, the nurses were in-network.
 The hearing test “lab?” was not and therefore not fully covered by insurance.
 Please remember that we had what was considered to be good insurance.
 The whole birth ended up costing us a few thousand dollars.

-As an aside, we had some fun signing up my child for Medicare.
+As an aside, we had some fun signing up my child for Medicaid.
 Before I had the baby, I had started the process of signing up.
 The advice was to sign up as a pregnant woman and then once you had the baby add them on as well.
-This led to a interesting phone conversation with a lady in the Medicare office who could not understand basic biological function.
+This led to a interesting phone conversation with a lady in the Medicaid office who could not understand basic biological function.
 This was our conversation:

 Her: You had a baby?